top of page

 8

 Animal takes on a smooth, blocky appearance.
 Bone structure disappears from sight.
-Fat cover is thick and spongy and patchiness is likely.
-Brisket is full
+The fat cover is thick and spongy and patchiness is likely.

 Very Fat